anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Genius is one per cent inspiration, ninety-nine per cent perspiration.
+Quote: The only Zen you find on the tops of mountains is the Zen you bring up there.

-By: Thomas Edison
+By: Robert M. Pirsig